a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

     It is not recommended to set this value, because many OEMs mess this up!
     15. Required if you run Warden behind a proxy to fetch revocation information from Google servers!
     16. A single iOS app for evaluation purposes.
+    17. `20A10` is a build number.
+For details see [this explanation](https://tidbits.com/2020/07/08/how-to-decode-apple-version-and-build-numbers/) by David Shayer.
-    17. Uses the test stage
+    18. Uses the test stage
-    18. Custom trusted root is set, to enable generating iOS attestation proofs in software for evaluation purposes.
+    19. Custom trusted root is set, to enable generating iOS attestation proofs in software for evaluation purposes.
-    19. This could already be a production value, in preparation for the real iOS app
+    20. This could already be a production value, in preparation for the real iOS app
-    20. This is simply Apple's recommendation plus five minutes offset
+    21. This is simply Apple's recommendation plus five minutes offset
-    21. Eplicitly set production trusted roots as default
+    22. Eplicitly set production trusted roots as default
-    22. Account for clock drift!
+    23. Account for clock drift!

 ??? note "A Note on Android Attestation"